The Kosmosis Approach to Crypto Rug Pull Detection: Background

 \subsection{Rug Pull Detection Methods}

-This section explores two primary methodologies that have been employed in the past to detect rug pulls: smart contract code analysis and graph-based methods.
+Two primary methods have been employed in the past to detect rug pulls: smart contract code analysis and graph-based methods.
 Smart contract code analysis involves a thorough examination of the contract’s code to extract and analyze the semantic behavior of transactions.
 For instance, \cite{zhou2024} utilizes smart contract code analysis to reveal potential vulnerabilities and fraudulent patterns within the contracts.
-By dissecting the code, their proposed method, dubbed "Tokeer'', can identify suspicious patterns and functions that might indicate a predisposition to rug pull scams.
-Graph theories and graph-based data mining methods are applicable for discovering information in blockchain network graphs, because blockchain transactions can be easily structured into graphs \cite{huang2022}. \citeauthor{elmougy2023} \cite{elmougy2023} identified three types of graphs, applicable to any blockchain network: \emph{money flow transaction graphs} visualize the asset flow over time, \emph{address-transaction graphs} showing flow of an asset across transactions and addresses, and \emph{user entity graphs} that clusters the graph for potential linking of addresses controlled by the same user, to deanonymize their identity and purpose.
-To detect rug pulls, graph-based approaches use network embedding methods to automatically extract features from the blockchain network (e.\,g., \cite{chenliang2020}) using a \textit{graph convolutional network}
+By dissecting the code, their proposed method, dubbed \enquote{Tokeer}, can identify suspicious patterns and functions that might indicate a predisposition to rug pull scams.
+Another prominent line of research in smart contract analysis leverages machine learning–based techniques. \citeauthor{mazorra2022rug} \cite{mazorra2022rug}, for example, employed the XGBoost algorithm as a primary classifier to predict the probability that a liquidity pool will evolve into a rug pull or scam, achieving an accuracy of up to 99.36\% using features derived from token propagation patterns and smart contract heuristics.
+Their dataset and experimental design are restricted to fungible tokens launched exclusively on Uniswap (Ethereum), and the authors argue that directly transferring these learned models to other blockchains is unlikely to yield results of comparable quality.
+Graph theories and graph-based data mining methods, are applicable for discovering information in blockchain network graphs, because blockchain transactions can be inherently structured into graphs \cite{huang2022}. \citeauthor{elmougy2023} \cite{elmougy2023} identified three types of graphs, applicable to any blockchain network: \emph{money flow transaction graphs} visualize the asset flow over time, \emph{address-transaction graphs} showing flow of an asset across transactions and addresses, and \emph{user entity graphs} that clusters the graph for potential linking of addresses controlled by the same user, to deanonymize their identity and purpose.
+To detect rug pulls with high accuracy, graph-based approaches use network embedding methods to automatically extract features from the blockchain network (e.\,g., \cite{chenliang2020}) using a \textit{graph convolutional network}.